How we are doing when it comes to planned

 The NHS Constitution sets out standards that patients should wait no longer than 18 weeks from GP referral to treatment (RTT).
 However, delivery of the target has been challenging as a result of increased demand and capacity issues across the local system.

-Currently only two out of five referrals are made electronically through the e-referrals services.
-Although, this result is similar to results across England, it does need to improved as from 1 October 2018 the e-referrals service will be the main way all patients are referred.
+Currently only 2 out of 5 referrals are made electronically via the e-referrals services.
+Although, this result is similar to results across England it does need to improve as from 1st October 2018 the e-referrals service will be the main way all patients are referred.